-- a) Balanced costs (infrastructure versus attached stations).

-- b) Known cost factors.

-- c) Consideration of installation costs.

-- d) Consideration of operational costs (e.g., energy consumption).

-- e) Other areas, as appropriate.

-- a) Management using YANG utilizes a balance between end station and infrastructure capabilities; the balance will be similar to that for existing management methods. - b) The cost factors will be similar to those of existing management methods. - c) This project adds YANG capabilities to IEEE Std 802.1AB as a step towards a complete YANG management solution.
-This helps to eliminate multiple management platforms, thus reduces installation cost. - d) This project adds YANG capabilities to IEEE Std 802.1AB as a step towards a complete YANG management solution.
+- a) Known cost factors. - b) Balanced costs. - c) Consideration of installation costs. - d) Consideration of operational costs (e.g., energy consumption). - e) Other areas, as appropriate. - a) Management using YANG utilizes a balance between end station and infrastructure capabilities; the balance will be similar to that for existing management methods. - b) The cost factors will be similar to those of existing management methods. - c) This project extends the YANG capabilities of IEEE Std 802.1Q to manage the credit-based shaper algorithm as a step towards a complete YANG management solution.
+This helps to eliminate multiple management platforms, thus reduces installation cost. - d) This project extends the YANG capabilities of IEEE Std 802.1Q to manage the credit-based shaper algorithm as a step towards a complete YANG management solution.
 This helps to eliminate multiple management platforms, thus reduces operational cost.